 Staff and Board of Directors

-Erik moved to New York after completing his Bachelor’s degree, and lived on the East coast for eighteen years, working as Performer, Music Director, Vocal Director, Private Studio Teacher, Stage Manager, and Assistant Director with regional theater and opera companies from Massachusetts to Mississippi.
-He has sung with ensembles and as soloist in many historic churches and concert halls, including Carnegie Hall, the Kennedy Center, Philadelphia’s Academy of Music, Christ Church Philadelphia, Plymouth Congregational Church in Brooklyn Heights, and Sutton Place Synagogue.
+Erik moved to New York after completing his Bachelor’s degree, and living and working on the East coast for eighteen years.
+He has sung with ensembles and as soloist in many concert halls and historic churches including Carnegie Hall, the Kennedy Center, Philadelphia’s Academy of Music, Christ Church Philadelphia, Plymouth Congregational Church, and Sutton Place Synagogue.

 Erik’s students and casts have ranged in age from five to seventy five years of age, and he has worked with both youth and adult theater groups.
-Locally, Erik worked as a Staff Singer and member of the Chamber Singers at Trinity Cathedral from 2013-2015, performed with Reader’s Theatre Repertory, and has been a member and soloist of the Portland Gay Men’s Chorus since 2011.
+Locally, Erik worked as a Staff Singer at Trinity Cathedral from 2013-2015, performed with Reader’s Theatre Repertory, and has been a singing member of the Portland Gay Men’s Chorus since 2011.